PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 LayoutState and diagnostics.
 A lowerer-level fixture proves the zero path and each individual positive counter; the complete runner suite retains both rewrite behavior and its state-free no-candidate fast path.

+The absolute-final PReLU boundary cannot use its rewrite counter alone.
+The owner intentionally prunes unused tensors on every invocation, including when the rewrite count is zero.
+A new owner fixture freezes that behavior and proves the corresponding LayoutState remains current.
+The bounded guard contract therefore records the tensor-table size immediately before the owner and requires reconciliation after either a positive rewrite counter or a tensor count reduction.
+Production remains unconditional at this characterization checkpoint.